A Welcome from the Trust

 Luke has organised a wide range of events from immersive cinema shows in London to a festival in the Sahara desert.
 Currently co-founder and co-CEO of Malhemy Ltd building a portfolio of forward thinking food and drink brands, Luke loves messing about in boats and would love to help get more people out enjoying the river.

-Currently undertaking an MSc Psychology of Education at UCL's Institute of Education, Kasia was most recently EMEIA Brand, Marketing and Communications Lead at EY, having started off in law.
+Currently undertaking a PhD at UCL's Institute of Education, Kasia was most recently EMEIA Brand, Marketing and Communications Lead at EY, having started off in law.
 Competent in six languages, three of which she speaks fluently, she is a former director of the London Rollergirls, and is a current Governor of Meadlands Primary School.
 Encouraging enjoyment and use of Twickenham riverside is close to her and her young family's heart.

 A chartered architect experienced in leading design teams to deliver large, innovative, complex projects including the New British Library, airport developments and award- winning university buildings.
 Past board director for an international architectural practice and past National Chairman of the Association Women in Property.
 Also a qualified business coach.